BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Understanding_the_Descriptor.md

 Descriptors let you pass public keys and private keys among wallets, but more than that, they allow you to precisely and correctly define addresses and derive addresses of a lot of different sorts from a standardized description format.
 They're the heart of Bitcoin Core's descriptor wallets.

-> :fire: ***What is the power of descriptors?*** Descriptors allow you to import and export keys and addresses.
+> 🔥 ***What is the power of descriptors?*** Descriptors allow you to import and export keys and addresses.
 That's great if you want to move between different wallets.
 As a developer, they also allow you to build up the precise sort of addresses that you're interested in creating.

 ## What's Next?